reycn/tt-rss-heroku/README.md

-This version of TT-RSS is modified to capable of deployment on heroku.
+This version of TT-RSS is modified to be capable of deployment on heroku.

 =============